Bentley Beetham: Rock climbing and mountaineering

 Beetham started rock climbing in the English Lake District, although his re-ascents of the sea-cliffs on the north-east coast, once he had captured images of birds on photographic plates, involved much use of the hands.
 In the Lakes he used Wasdale Head as a base and commenced a friendship with Howard Somervell.
 Together they made ascents of the classic Lakeland climbs in the period before the First World War.

 After the war, Beetham and Somervell started climbing in the Alps, initially under the supervision of the 60-year-old Godfrey Solly in Chamonix, and subsequently on their own and without guides.
 In 1924, Beetham, along with Somervell (who had already been on the 1922 British Mount Everest Expedition), was chosen by the Mount Everest Committee to be a member of the ill-fated 1924 British Mount Everest expedition, on which Mallory and Irvine were killed.
-Beetham suffered from dysentery and sciatica and never made it high on the mountain.
+During the expedition Beetham suffered from dysentery and sciatica and never made it higher on the mountain than Camp III at c.
+21,000ft.
 In his 2012 book Into the Silence, Wade Davis argues that Beetham – whom he considered an ill-advised selection for the expedition – prevented the most qualified and promising English climber of the period, Richard Graham, from joining.
 Graham had been a conscientious objector during the First World War, which became the basis of a whispering campaign by Beetham, even though Beetham had not fought himself.